skekre98/simple_learn/simple_learn/README.md

 # SimpleLearn

-A python package to simplify or automate data science workflows.
+A python package to simplify and automate data science workflows such as data modelling.

 ## Installation

 ```
-pip install simple-learn
+$ pip install simple-learn
 ```

 ## Primer